netsec-ethz/scion-apps/README.md

 Installation and usage information is available on the [SCION Tutorials web page for bwtester](https://docs.scionlab.org/content/apps/bwtester.html).

+## burster

+A tool that helps identifying problems with border routers dropping packets.
+It can also be used to add load to border routers.
+[README](burster/README.md).

+## cbrtester

+A tool intended to detect conditions on border routers, where packets are delayed more than the ordinary.
+[README](cbrtester/README.md).
 ## camerapp

 Camerapp contains image fetcher and server applications, using the SCION network.
 Documentation of the code is available in the [camerapp README](camerapp/README.md).